-Also known as: Secondhand smoke - risks, Cigarette smoking - risks, Smoking and smokeless tobacco - risks or Risks of tobacco
+Also known as: Secondhand smoke - risks, Cigarette smoking - risks or Smoking and smokeless tobacco - risks

-- Cancer (especially in the lung, mouth, larynx, esophagus, bladder, kidney, pancreas, and cervix)
+- Cancer (more likely in the lung, mouth, larynx, nose and sinuses, throat, esophagus, stomach, bladder, kidney, pancreas, cervix, colon, and rectum)

-- Problems during pregnancy, such as babies born at low birth weight, premature labor, miscarriage, and cleft lip
+- Problems during pregnancy, such as babies born at a low birth weight, early labor, losing your baby, and cleft lip

 - Increased risk of mouth or nasal cancer